Overview

 Process: Instructors confirm student identity via official UConn photo in StudentAdmin. |

-Alternative Methods Not-Listed Above
+Alternative Methods Not Listed Above

 Documentation